fronteers/website/docs/how-to-add-content.md

 - *permalink*: the URL Eleventy should generate for the page, useful for making one-off landingpages.
 Is used to overwrite the URL for the page to something more reader friendly.
 Most permalinks are automatically generated following the file structure.
 For example, `src/nl/jobs/archief` will render to `https://fronteers.nl/nl/jobs/archief/index.html .
 - *title*: The page title.
 If exists, is used in the `<title></title>` tag and meta tags
-- *date*: should be either a date in the `YYYY-MM-DD` format, or the literal string "Last Modified"
+- *date*: should be either a date in the `YYYY-MM-DD` format, or the literal string "Last Modified" to let it be the build time.
+If you add a date in the future, it will be scheduled for that date.
 - *author*: the name of the page author.
 Use the full name of the person, firstname and lastname, and this will link to the author's member page if it exists.

 ## 'Blogs' frontmatter settings